The best sales to shop today: Dyson, Anker, Bed Threads and more | CNN Underscored

 ——————————————————————————————————————————————————

-Labor Day has arrived early at Overstock.
+Labor Day is still going on at Overstock.
 The retailer’s blowout runs through the upcoming long week and features up to 70% off savings on thousands of items, including patio furniture, rugs, office furniture, home decor and more — not to mention everything ships for free, so shop now while it’s all in stock.

 For more great deals, check out CNN Coupons.